tytydraco/yessleep/out/My_daughter_had_her_wisdom_teeth_removed_and_the_anaesthesia_made_her_admit_something_terrifying.md

 Before I said a word, Anna pointed a shaking finger at the far corner of the room.
 Pointed at something past the darkened beds.
 I think she might’ve tried to say something out of her tissue-filled mouth — some jumbled, muffled words.
 But she seemed even less coherent than before.
 And when I turned, I saw something worse than Joyce’s body.

 There was just enough light to illuminate the vague outline of the room.
-The curtains drawn back to the wall, revealing the full stretch of the room.
+The curtains drawn back to the wall, revealing the full stretch of the recovery area.
 The four empty beds, and a fifth bearing the nurse’s mutilated corpse.
 It was all made slightly clearer thanks to the window at the end of the room.
-A long glass pane which allowed a smidge of moonlight into the room — onto the far corner, near the sixth bed, at which Anna was pointing.
+A long glass pane which allowed a smidge of moonlight inside — onto the far corner, near the sixth bed, towards which Anna was pointing.

 I saw the outline of an armchair, partially visible in that dark pit, and a dark, featureless head rising above the backrest.
 Somebody was sitting in the darkness.
 Watching us.